Integrate Google Drive to Microsoft Teams Properly

 - Click on the Document option and enable the Migrate document permission button.

-- Provide the User account by fetching them or manually importing them.
+- Fetch user accounts automatically or import them manually.
 Lastly, click on the Start Migration button.

 Summary

 By using these workarounds, users are able to add Google Drive to MS Teams.
-Though there is no native option.
-But the above methods can help you access the Drive files in Microsoft Teams.
+Although there is no native option, the above methods can help you access the Drive files in Microsoft Teams.
 Remember, these workarounds have some limitations that you must know about.
 Lastly, I have provided a professional software that can help you move your Drive files into the Microsoft environment.

 Common Queries Asked By Users